 Ainsworth Bay & Tuckers Islets

-By dawn the ship is sailing up Admiralty Sound (Seno Almirantazgo), a spectacular offshoot of the Strait of Magellan that stretches nearly halfway across Tierra del Fuego.
-The snowcapped peaks of Karukinka Natural Park stretch along the north side of the sound, while the south shore is defined by the deep fjords and broad bays of Alberto de Agostini National Park.
-We go ashore at Ainsworth Bay, which harbors copious bird life and a colony of southern elephant seals which can sometimes be spotted from the Zodiacs.
-Two guided excursions are available: one is along the edge of a stream, peat bog and beaver habitat to a waterfall-and-moss-covered rock face tucked deep inside a pristine sub-polar forest; the other is a more strenuous hike along the crest of a glacial moraine.
-Both afford views of Marinelli Glacier and the Darwin Mountains.
+By dawn, the ship will be sailing up Admiralty Sound (Seno Almirantazgo), a stunning offshoot of the Strait of Magellan that extends nearly halfway across Tierra del Fuego.
+The snow-capped peaks of Karukinka Natural Park will rise along the north side of the sound, while the south shore is defined by the deep fjords and broad bays of Alberto de Agostini National Park.

 Day 3